 The Webelos – Arrow of Light Den, Den 7, is comprised of Scouts who are in the fifth grade or are at least 10 years old.
 The Webelos program is designed to prepare Cub Scouts to join a Scouts BSA Troop in February of their fifth grade year.
 This gives time for new Scouts to get familiar with the Troop and time to prepare for summer camp.

-Typpically First and Third Mondays of the month at 6:30pm in room A101 of the Christ United Methodist Church Annex Building.
+Typically First and Third Mondays of the month at 6:30pm in room A101 of the Christ United Methodist Church Annex Building.